 The spread of the value over the asset's useful life is called depreciation.
 FreeAgent will work this out for you once you have put in the useful life.
 For example, for a computer that cost £900, with an asset life of 3 years, every year £300 will be deducted from its book value in the balance sheet and taken as a cost to the profit and loss account, because that's the amount of the value of the asset which will be used up that year.
-If that sounds like accountantese, don't worry, because FreeAgent posts all the depreciation entries for you.
+FreeAgent will post all these depreciation entries for you.

 How to create a new Capital Asset Type